wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 me.binwang.archmage.coretest.MethodMetaTest.a
 ```

 The API of `c.Expr` is very similar as reflection API.
-You can experiment with it by print out different things from it and see what you can get.
+You can experiment with it by printing out different things from it and see what you can get.

 ### 4.2 Read type parameters:

-Macro can also take generic type as parameters.
-The example below takes a parameter of any type and print out its type at compile time.
+Macros can also take generic type as parameters.
+The example below takes a parameter of any type and prints out its type at compile time.

 ```scala
 def macroImpl[T: c.WeakTypeTag](c: blackbox.Context)(s: c.Expr[T]) : c.Expr[T] = {